CartoDB/documentation/app/content/carto-user-manual/maps/data-sources.md

 #### Aggregated grids

 Based on Discrete Global Grid (DGG) systems, this kind of data source uses a spatial index (H3 or Quadbin) to reference each cell of the grid.
 Think of a spatial index as an id that always makes reference to the same portion of the surface on Earth.

 * this portion of the Earth is called a **cell**.
 * the **shape** of the cell depends on the **type of index**.
 For example, H3 uses hexagons; while Quadbin use squares.
 * the **size** of the cell depends on the **resolution**.
 The higher the resolution, the smaller the size of the cell.

 DGG systems are hierarchical, which means that every cell contains a constant number of smaller cells at a higher resolution:

 ![Source types H3](/img/cloud-native-workspace/maps/data_source_types_h3.png)

 The above is an example of how each H3 cell is sub-divided into smaller cells at higher resolutions.

 One of the advantages of working with spatial indexes is that operating with them in data warehouses is way more efficient and cost-effective than computing geometries.
-They are also smaller in size and help saving storage and reducing the volume of transfered data.
+They are also smaller in size and help saving storage and reducing the volume of transferred data.

 When working with DGGs, Builder will dynamically aggregate your data into cells at a meaningful resolution depending on the current map zoom level.
 See the animation below for an example: